Technology and Community Associations

 Voting by Email/Facsimile

-Currently, several states have changed their laws to allow for online voting.
-Arizona law has not specifically addressed this issue, but, it does not prohibit online voting (however, remember to check your association documents to determine if the documents allow/prohibit online voting).
 However, even if online voting is used, owners that want to vote in person should still be allowed to do so at the meeting if they so desire.
 Online voting can reduce the costs associated with designing, printing, mailing and tabulating ballots.
 It provides ease of use that can increase voter participation and therefore the likelihood of reaching quorum.
 Several companies now provide safe, secure and accurate online voting services designed specifically for community associations.
-(Please contact our office for a list of these service providers.)
+Please contact our office for a list of these service providers.
 In general, members are assigned a registration code that allows them to access the online ballot on a secure site.
 The site can provide candidate biographies, photographs, and/or other supporting information.
 Some companies offer email announcements informing members when voting is closed and reminding members to vote online.
 They can also be a useful tool to electronically tabulate votes before an annual or special meeting of the membership.
 However in-person voting must still be allowed at the meeting.

 Board Member Email Communication